muhmunt/FastMobile/README.md

-# Technical Test FastMobile using Express Js & MongoDB
+# Express Js & MongoDB

 make an endpoint for :
 1. Register